Skip to content

 Restart Headscale to apply changes:

-docker-compose restart headscale
+docker compose restart headscale

 Verify DERP server connectivity